 It’s worth noting though, that an immobiliser isn’t the only security measure you can take on your vehicle to help reduce car insurance premiums.

-As well as immobilisers, Thatcham’s also rates and approves security devices like steering wheel locks that can also help you get cheaper insurance quotes.
+As well as immobilisers, Thatcham’s also rates and approves security devices like steering wheel locks and car alarms that can also help you get cheaper insurance quotes.

 Thatcham category 1 – electronic alarm and immobiliser

-Security systems that come under this category are the most complex and effective on the market.
+Security systems listed under ‘Thatcham category 1’ are the most complex and effective ones on the market.

 A ‘Category 1’ car alarm will have advanced features like ignition detection and perimeter detection, as well as movement, tilt and glass break sensors.